bkkuan/tp/docs/DeveloperGuide.md

 ### Deleting a member

+**Prerequisites:**
-1. Deleting a member while all members are being shown
+- Deleting a member while all members are being shown

-   1. Prerequisites: List all members using the `list` command.
+- List all members using the `list` command.
 Multiple members in the list.

-   2. Test case: `delete 1`<br>
+1. Test case: `delete 1`<br>
+**Expected**:
-      Expected: First contact is deleted from the list.
+   - First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   3. Test case: `delete 0`<br>
+2. Test case: `delete 0`<br>
+**Expected**:
-      Expected: No member is deleted.
+   - No member is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+3. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+**Expected:**
-      Expected: Similar to previous.
+   - Similar to previous.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Effort**